fly-apps/nginx-cluster/README.md

 fly deploy
 ```

 Congrats!
-You now have a single server GIF cache running with global anycast IPs routing your traffic (run `flyctl info`).
+You now have a single server GIF cache running with global Anycast IPs routing your traffic (run `flyctl info`).

 Scaling is just a matter of adding volumes for your next VMs.
 Add 'em in the regions you want, put multiples in the regions you want to shard, and then scale your app out: